ampl/mp/doc/rst/model-guide.rst

 approximations of other functions.
 Solvers which support PL expressions, usually handle them algorithmically in a numerically stable way.
-Otherwise, if PL expressions are linearized, it is recommended to have the argument and result variables bounded in [-1e+4, 1e+4].
-The stability can be improved in some cases by decreasing integer tolerance, switching off presolve in the solver, and other tuning measures.
+Otherwise, if PL expressions are linearized, it is recommended to have the argument and result variables bounded in [-1e+4, 1e+4] (for approximated nonlinear functions, hard bounds of up to [-1e+6, 1e+6] are imposed).
+The stability can be improved in some cases by decreasing integer tolerance, Gurobi's *intfocus* and *numfocus* options, switching off presolve in the solver, and other tuning measures.